tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 This information can be retrieved from several different sources.
 The primary source for discovering Designated DoH Server configurations is from properties stored in a SVCB or HTTPSSVC DNS Record {{!I-D.nygren-httpbis-httpssvc}}.
-This can record provides the URI Template of the server and the public obfuscation key for a specific domain.
+This record provides the URI Template and the public obfuscation key of a DoH server that is designated for a specific domain.
 A specific domain may have more than one such record.

 In order to designate a DoH server for a domain, a SVCB or HTTPSSVC record can